-The list of lectures (with topics and descriptions):
+List of lectures (with titles and learning outcomes):

 L1: Principles in physiology and pathophysiology; Homeostasis, control systems.
 Health and disease; Cell and its function; Transfer of substance through cell membranes

 Learning outcomes: Explain the principles of physiological feedback and determine the homeostatic mechanisms of the main functional systems.